avct/uasurfer/README.md

 ### Parse(ua string) Function

-The `Parse()` function accepts a user agent `string` and returns UserAgent struct with named constants and integers for versions, and the full UA string that was parsed (lowercase).
+The `Parse()` function accepts a user agent `string` and returns UserAgent struct with named constants and integers for versions (minor, major and patch separately), and the full UA string that was parsed (lowercase).
 A string can be retrieved by adding `.String()` to a variable, such as `uasurfer.BrowserName.String()`.

 ```
 // Define a user agent string